 has already released a mask set [EX488] and PE sets for the

 interior and exterior.
 The Zoom set is all I need and it is

 show below.
 At least this one includes harnesses.

 This is an extremely well detailed kit and based on my experiences with their Pe-8 and Su-2 kits should fit together well.
 All of the interior and engine detail will require patience and may be a bit much for new modelers but should produce an excellent finished product for experienced modelers.
 It easily trumps the MPM and HPM kits of the aircraft not only in detail but ease of assembly as well.

 Links to kit build or reviews

-A builds review can be found here. and some nice photos of a completed model here.
+A builds review can be found here. and here and some nice photos of a completed model here.

 The Osprey Encyclopedia of Russian Aircraft by Bill Gunston

 Profile Publications No. 216 Petlyakov Pe-2 and Variants by Malcom Passingham and Waclaw Klepacki

 Petlyakov Pe-2 in Action by Hans-Heiri Stapher